B2ORG/T6-B2OP-PATCH/README.md

 ## Character commands

 In order to set a character, paste the right command into the console in the main menu (or at any point before the game actually begins).
 You may have to leave the map and enter again for it to take effect if you do it in game.
 For survival maps, host setting applies to all players.
 Please note, if a character is already taken, your setting will not be applied.

+> [!Note]
+> You don't need to have the patch in to enter this command.
+But host of your game needs to have it, so it's properly interpreted.

 - CIA